SotirisTouliopoulos/dingo/README.md

 - Negative correlation means that if reaction A is active, then reaction B is deactive and vice versa.
 - Zero correlation means that reaction A can have any status, regardless of the reaction's B status and vice versa.

 I implemented a `correlated_reactions` function that calculates reactions steady states using dingo's `PolytopeSampler` class and then creates a correlation matrix based on pearson correlation coefficient between pairwise set of reactions.
-This function also calculates a copula indicator for a specific set of reactions, to filter false positive correlations.
+This function also calculates a copula indicator for filtering correlations greater than the pearson cutoff.

 Example of calling the `correlated_reactions` function to the E.coli core model: